 What is IBS?

-IBS stands for Irritable Bowel Syndrome and is a common condition that does not typically cause permanent bowel damage despite its sometimes severe symptoms.
-However, even though IBS is not considered a life-threatening condition, it certainly impacts the day-to-day routine of many affected people.
+IBS stands for Irritable Bowel Syndrome and is a common condition that normally does not cause permanent bowel damage despite its sometimes severe symptoms.
+However, even though IBS is not considered a life-threatening condition, it certainly impacts the day-to-day routine of many affected people and affects their quality of life.

 Most patients with IBS succeed in controlling symptoms through diet and lifestyle changes, and very few of them have severe problems with IBS.